 The team identified two schools already running in Jaipur slums.
 The schools though operational for a long time were doing poorly.
 They were marred by poor infrastructure, lack of good teachers and high turnover of students.
 In short working at much lower potential than they could.

-ABF decided to bring this schools under its banner.
+ABF decided to bring these schools under its banner.

 - Basic infrastructure like safety, hygiene, seating, blackboards etc was improved.